1. DISEASE/DISORDER:

 History

-- Lancinating or burning pain at or near the surgical site
+- Lancinating or burning pain at or near the surgical site or in the ipsilateral arm.

-- Pain aggravated by shoulder movement and stretching
+- Pain aggravated by shoulder movement and stretching.

 - Functional loss and sleep disruption